rsheldiii/doom-keycap-hardware/README.md

 ## Doom Business Card

 I handed out quite a few of these during OpenSauce 2025!
-I've uploaded the stencil file (Doom Business Card-F_Paste.gtp) that you'll need fabbed if you want to use solder paste - which I highly recommend.
-Working on the BOM now
+You can check the subfolder for the front paste file (which you can use to generate a highly-recommended stencil at osh stencils) and the BOM.
+Happy soldering and good luck!

 ## Doom Keycap Kicad